CrunchyData/postgres-operator/docs/content/pgo-client/reference/pgo_backup.md

 ### Options

 ```
-      --backup-opts string               The pgbackup options to pass into pgbackrest.
+      --backup-opts string               The options to pass into pgbackrest.
       --backup-type string               The backup type to perform.
 Default is pgbackrest.
 Valid backup types are pgbackrest and pgdump. (default "pgbackrest")
   -h, --help                             help for backup
       --pgbackrest-storage-type string   The type of storage to use when scheduling pgBackRest backups.
 Either "local", "s3" or both, comma separated. (default "local")